fbpx

 Opiates vs Opioids: What's the Difference?

 Opioids are chemicals synthesized in a lab by unnatural means.
-Common medicines containing opioids include Vicodin, Percocet, Imodium, and many over-the-counter cough medicines.
+Common medicines containing opioids include Fentanyl, Vicodin, Percocet, and even many over-the-counter medicines like Imodium.

 Once someone can no longer receive a painkiller prescription, they tend to look for illegal ways to experience the same high they felt while on prescription medication.
 Opioids such as heroin and illegally-obtained pills are the illicit drugs of choice for many people with opiate substance abuse.

-Like many other addictions, opioid abuse results in a wide range of symptoms that affect people physically, mentally, and psychologically.
+Like many other addictions, opioid use disorder affects people physically, mentally, and psychologically.
 Some of the signs and symptoms of opioid dependence include:

 • Excessive sweating